 there is something new under the sun: my side project Fifteen Strange Seconds is finally hitting the airwaves.
 The band consists of Andrea Gastaldello (keyboards, electronics, treatments) and I (vocals, treatments).
 We have just launched our first EP on Bandcamp, you can find it here.

-I have also put up a lyric video for one of the songs, “This Time I Won’t Be Late”.
-The track features the great Eraldo Bernocchi on guitars (some of you may know him for his collaborations with the late Harold Budd).
+I have also posted a lyric video for one of the songs, “This Time I Won’t Be Late”.
+The track features the great Eraldo Bernocchi on guitar.

 We hope that you enjoy the EP – feel free to let us know what you think.
-And I’m using this opportunity to wish you all a happy new year – hopefully, one sans a global pandemic to deal with!
+And I’m using this opportunity to wish you all a happy new year – hopefully, one without a global pandemic to deal with.